bharadwajvss41-ctrl/ArtExtract/README.md

 "Painting in a Painting – Explore Hidden Images Beneath Paintings with Artificial Intelligence"

 ## Task

-Build a model to find similarities between artworks using the National Gallery of Art open dataset.
+Build a model to find similarities between artworks (e.g., portraits with similar faces or poses) using the National Gallery of Art dataset.

-Dataset:
+## Dataset

+The dataset used for this task is from the National Gallery of Art Open Data repository:

 https://github.com/NationalGalleryOfArt/opendata

+For this implementation, the **`published_images.csv`** file from the dataset was used.

+This file contains metadata and image URLs for artworks in the NGA collection.

+From this file:

+- The **`iiifthumburl`** field was used to download artwork images
+- Only images marked as **open access** were used
+- A subset of images was sampled for experimentation

 ## Approach

-The similarity system is implemented using:
+The similarity system is implemented using a combination of:

-1. YOLOv8 for object detection in artworks
+- **YOLOv8** for object detection within artworks
-2. CLIP embeddings for semantic representation of detected objects
+- **CLIP embeddings** for semantic representation of detected objects
-3. Cosine similarity to retrieve visually similar paintings
+- **Cosine similarity** for retrieving visually similar artworks

 Pipeline: